 Finally, if a party divorced and remarries before he or she turns 60, he or she will no longer have a claim to the former spouse’s Social Security benefits.
 Conversely, if a party divorces and subsequently remarries after age 60, he or she retains the right to their former spouse’s spousal or survivor benefits for the rest of their lives.

 If you have been married to your spouse for more than 10 years and one or both of you have been contributing to Social Security, it is important to consider the impact your respective Social Security benefits may have on the distribution of assets in your divorce.
-If you are facing a divorce and need advice, you should contact my Pittsburgh law office, Gusty A.E.
-Sunseri & Associates, about the implications of Social Security on your case.
+If you are facing a divorce and need advice, you should contact my Pittsburgh law office, Gusty Sunseri & Associates, P.C., about the implications of Social Security on your case.